nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

 title: Know more about svn merge
 categories: en program
 language: en
-tags: VCS SVN diff merge study
+tags: VCS SVN study

+keywords: VCS, SVN, diff, merge, trunk, branch
 description: Introduce for the different types of merge used in SVN, and also the `diff` as basis.
 ---